MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 ## Premium Features

 ## Migrating from RPGBot V1
+You can migrate data from v1 to v2 with this handy command:

+> rp!import rpgbot \<datatype> [overwrite]

+The available datatypes are
+- items
+- characters
+- shops

+Please import them in this order to ensure that the bot can work them properly
+Disclaimer: the items and balance in your non character inventory wont be imported, we will release a patch for this soon

 ## Importing Data with Spreadsheets
 Many features of the bot can be imported from .csv files, which can be generated from Excel spreadsheets.
 Below are example spreadsheets
 See the csv_examples for [example spreadsheets](https://github.com/henry232323/RPGBot-V2-Issue-Tracker/tree/master/csv_examples).

+> rp!import \<datatype> [overwrite]

+Available datatypes are:
 ### Items
 [Example](https://github.com/henry232323/RPGBot-V2-Issue-Tracker/blob/master/csv_examples/item_example.xlsx)
 Items require several columns: